-If you are in Pembrokeshire, Wales, there is a lovely circular walk from West Angle Bay that will give you spectacular views over the Pembrokeshire coastline.
+If you’re in Pembrokeshire, Wales, there’s a lovely circular walk from West Angle Bay that will give you spectacular views over the Pembrokeshire coastline.

 This travel guide will help you discover where to start, places to stop and things to see on this charming West Angle Bay walk.